jouros/Hashivault/README.md

 -rw------- 1 vault vault 908 Feb  9 13:43 /opt/vault/tls/JWT.crt
 ```

 Kube API will automatically populate correct values for above secret because annotation and type parameters.
+In my Lab I shutdown and restart Labs everyday, so JWT token get re-created and I also have to copy current token to vault and re-configure Vault with current JWT.

 JWT Token issuer 'iss':
 ```text